brave/qa-resources/wikitemplate-ios.md

 ## Background

-- [ ] Start loading a page, background the app, wait >5 sec, then bring to front, ensure splash screen is not shown
+- [ ] Start loading a page, background the app, wait >5 sec, then bring to front, Verify splash screen is not shown

 ## Session storage